jonnyhoeven/top-40-crawl/README.md

 - Rest API input example: PUT artist, title, chart position, year, week and image url.
 - Insert artist, title, chart position, year, week and image url into TABLE `crawl`.
 - Is title + artist in TABLE `result`?
-  - No, Use OpenAI API data to and save result, prompt and model name in TABLE `result`.
+  - No, Use OpenAI API data to save result, prompt and model name in TABLE `result`.

 ```